Riojardo/DotnetAPI_1/README.md

 # [DotnetAPI_1](https://mydotnetapi.azurewebsites.net/swagger/index.html)

+This project is Based on a crash course online on how to build an advanced API in Dotnet.

-My Objectif With this project
+##  My Objectif With this project

 -  Understand the core concepts of ASP.NET Core for building web APIs.
 -  Implement CRUD (Create, Read, Update, Delete) operations for data management.
 -  Secure your API with Bearer token authentication using JWT (JSON Web Token).
 -  Explore Swagger for API documentation and testing.

-Technologies
+## Technologies

 -  ASP.NET Core: A modern, open-source framework for building web APIs and applications in C#.
 -  C#: A general-purpose, object-oriented programming language.